 The main idea was that it was suppose to encourage children to read more and make them intellectual, open-minded, and mentally stimulated.
 Something that people feared they wouldn’t achieve with video games or movies/TV Shows/cartoons.
 As if these mediums would be the mind-killers, and as some had been quoted as saying “Turn their mind into mush.”
 These lessons, can either be executed well and work in the favor of the child or when done poorly turn into a preachy, badly executed “New Media Is Bad” lesson vilifying television, video games, and movies.
 It depends on the talent of the writer working the Aesop and how they implement it.

 As someone who is a booknerd and has grown up in a family that were also big readers as well, I do see the upside this lesson has.
 Reading is a good tool to expose any child to and has many benefits and qualities that can improve a child’s intellectual, mental, emotional, and behavioral well-being.
 Not to mention, aside from the educational benefits, if presented with a story or reading material that the person has a deep interest in, they are a good and stress reducing form of relaxation, not to mention a form of leisure activity.
 That being said, I’m not saying that television, video games, and movies were not permitted in the house, we still watched our favorite shows, I still played my Sega games, and we would sit together order a pizza and rent movies.
 Sometimes, if the movie was one of those “based on a best-selling book” we would talk about how the book and movie compared to one another.
 The point is that is sometimes lost on most of these Aesop’s is that there should be a healthy balance between the time you take reading and the other times when you want to watch your favorite television show.
-There is one need to forgo one over the other.
+There is no need to forgo one over the other.
 Simply put, you can both equally read your favorite books and watch your favorite mind-numbing TV shows to your heart’s content, don’t let anyone tell you otherwise.
 There is nothing wrong with it nor nothing bad will happen if you do.

 Now, if you’re not familiar with how this concept is used in cartoons aimed at children it’s a pretty basic formula.